AmshikaH/carbon-securevault-azure/README.md

 secVault.enabled=true
 ```

+That's it!
+Now you're all set to use your Key Vault as a secret repository with the Identity Server's Carbon Secure Vault.

 ## Using an Azure Key Vault with Other Repositories

+The steps given above only describe setting up an Azure Key Vault as your secret repository.
+However, from Identity Server version 5.12.0 onwards, the use of multiple secret repositories is supported as well.
+This means you can store and retrieve your Identity Server secrets from various places if you wish to, such as from an Azure Key Vault and AWS Secrets Manager.

+The steps to set this up are as follows.

-The use of multiple secret repositories is only supported from WSO2 Identity Server version 5.12.0 onwards with the novel configurations mentioned in [Step 2: Enabling Carbon Secure Vault](#step-2-enabling-carbon-secure-vault) edited as follows.
+1. The novel configurations mentioned in [Step 2: Enabling Carbon Secure Vault](#step-2-enabling-carbon-secure-vault) need to be edited as given below with the relevant values being added as stated.

    ```
    secretProviders=vault